jglotzer/WordRefAnkiNoteCreate/README.md

 # WordRefAnkiNoteCreate
 A python command line utility for creating Anki Notes using wordreference.com, wordreference.py, Anki and the AnkiConnect AddOn.

-This used to be a tedious, manual process - what once took many minutes to create a note now done in seconds.
+This used to be a tedious, manual process - what once took many minutes is now done in seconds.

-Note: Code does **not** add photos, that is required to be done manually by the user.
+Note: Code does **not** add photos, that must be done manually by the user.

 # Usage
 ```text